-Emily transitioned into Chinese Medicine from the field of International Public Health.
+Emily transitioned into Chinese Medicine from the field of Epidemiology and International Public Health.
 Her previous experience includes work with high risk trauma populations in the United States and East Africa, and throughout her training as a Chinese Medicine practitioner she continued public health work with University of Maryland's Shock Trauma, UMD Center for Integrative Medicine, and Johns Hopkins University.

 Thus, whether the treatment goal is to explore and dissolve the root cause of severe back pain or migraine headaches, or it is coping with an emotional distress such as depression or anxiety, a culture of mutual inquiry and discovery guides progress towards physical, spiritual, and mental healing in her treatment room.
 A growing awareness of the ways in which we hold and carry ourselves through life circumstance serve as profound medicine to the patient.
 It is within this philosophical and medical paradigm that Emily also incorporates wellness coaching and nutritional counseling into her primary treatment modalities of Acupuncture and Herbal Medicine.